dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0801.md

 We have found an acoustic field 𝑣 proportional to 𝑟−2.
 But, as we found in Section 5.4.3, the signature of radiation is that the field is proportional to 𝑟−1.
 So, we have constructed the acoustic analog of a static electric field and charge, but we have not yet constructed a radiating acoustic system.

-Producing radiation requires change—for example, due to a speaker.
+Producing radiation requires change — for example, due to a speaker.
 As a model of a speaker, a small pulsating sphere grows and shrinks in response to the music that it broadcasts.
 Maybe you put the sphere in a fancy box and slap a brand name on it, but growing and shrinking is still its fundamental operating principle and how it makes sound.
-A simple model of this change is spring motion—a sinusoidal oscillation in the charge:
+A simple model of this change is spring motion — a sinusoidal oscillation in the charge:

 ˙𝑀 = ˙𝑀0 cos𝜔𝑡.